ObjectivesTo set up autoscaling with custom metrics on GKE, you must:

 Step 1: Deploy Custom Metrics Stackdriver Adapter

-To grant Kubernetes Engine objects access to metrics stored in Stackdriver, you need to deploy the Custom Metrics Stackdriver Adapter.
+To grant GKE objects access to metrics stored in Stackdriver, you need to deploy the Custom Metrics Stackdriver Adapter.
+To run Custom Metrics Adapter, you must grant your user the ability to create required authorization roles by running the following command:

 To deploy the adapter in your cluster, run the following command: